Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 Mayorkas said of the about 40,000 people who had reached the United States from Afghanistan, about 22% were U.S. citizens and legal permanent residents and the rest were Afghans, including many who were at risk of retribution at the hands of the Taliban.

-Desperation at the gates of Kabul’s airport.
+Desperation at the gates of Kabul’s airport

 The confusion about the refugees began before they left Kabul, as overwhelmed consular officials struggled to identify and verify those who had valid claims to be evacuated.